ptahproject/ptah/docs/faq.rst

   $ virtualenv/bin/ptah-populate settings.ini

 The ``ptah-populate`` script takes the .INI settings file as a parameter.
 Once this completes you will be able to start your application.
+For details check
+:ref:`data_populate_script` chapter.